The Secret to Keeping Loyal Customers

 In business, these two ideas often go hand in hand.
 Reliability and faithfulness.
-You're faithful to your customers when you offer consistent service.
-It's very easy to focus all of your energy on getting new customers, but it's almost always cheaper to keep a customer you have than get a new one.
+You’re faithful to your customers when you offer consistent service.
+It’s very easy to focus all of your energy on getting new customers, but it’s almost always cheaper to keep a customer you have than get a new one.
 Make sure that you keep your current customers faithful.
-There are a few ways that you can do this, and the things that you should be considering to look at are these.
+There are a few ways that you can do this, and the things that you should be considering looking at are these.

 Stay in Touch

 Make sure to stay in touch.
 This doesn’t mean spamming your existing customers with newsletters or trying to sell them new products.
 Instead, just check in with them and see how you can help.
 Offering a bit of free advice or a good resource is a perfect way to start building a good relationship with your customers.

 Make sure you’re always rewarding loyalty.
 This is anything from a stamp card at the coffee shop to a free service after a number of years.

 Here’s a quick tip.
 It’s an established piece of psychology that you should start your customers with a few steps into the loyalty program, not at zero.
 Always stamp the loyalty card a few times, in the beginning, to keep them motivated.